 Answer: In the current adopted hazard mapping system, two hazard zone designations were specifically mapped: Moderate Hazard Zone (or Special Engineering Zone in some of the references) and Severe Hazard Zone (or High Hazard Zone in some of the references).
 Anything outside those two mapped zones was not specifically considered in the old mapping.
-Including the new hazard designation of Low for both avalanche and landslide hazards will make the mapping system consistent with numerous internationally-accepted hazard mapping systems.
+Including the new hazard designation of Low for both avalanche and landslide hazards will make the mapping system consistent with numerous internationally accepted hazard mapping systems.
 In the case of avalanche hazards, everything not mapped as Moderate or Severe is considered Low.
 In the case of landslide hazards, everything not mapped as Moderate, High, or Severe is considered Low.

 This does not mean that the hazard has changed for properties that are now designated as being in a Low hazard zone.
-It just means that it has been given a name that recognizes that a hazard is never "zero," but the hazard is low enough that owners of properties within the Low hazard zone should not have to do anything extra to protect their properties from avalanches or landslides, except for being attentive, i.e., observing and recording anything unusual at or around their properties, such as ground settlement, cracking, etc. See the definitions for Avalanche Hazard Designation and Landslide Hazard Designation in the glossary of the Tetra Tech report.
-Note that the estimated event probabilities for landslide hazard designations will be removed from the definitions because a magnitude/frequency analysis is not available.
-See also the discussion in Technical Memo #2, Question #1.
+It just means that it has been given a name that recognizes that a hazard is never "zero," but the hazard is low enough that owners of properties within the Low hazard zone should not have to do anything extra to protect their properties from avalanches or landslides, except for being attentive, i.e., observing and recording anything unusual at or around their properties, such as ground settlement, cracking etc. See the definitions for Avalanche Hazard Designation and Landslide Hazard Designation in the glossary of the Tetra Tech report.
+Note that the estimated event probabilities for landslide hazard designations have been updated to a format similar to the return periods reported in the avalanche study.
+See also the discussions in Technical Memo #2, Question #1, and Technical Memo #4 (both in Appendix C of the main report; Tetra Tech 2022b, 2022d).

-The only caveat to this answer is that if there was a landslide (like a rockfall, rockslide, debris slide or debris flow) that resulted in debris ending up at, beside, or very close to, your property; or a house upslope of your property was damaged due to a landslide and now that house is gone, the boundary between hazard zones might need to be adjusted.
+The only caveat to this answer is that if there was a landslide (like a rockfall, rockslide, debris slide, or debris flow) that resulted in debris ending up at, beside, or very close to, your property; or a house upslope of your property was damaged due to a landslide and now that house is gone, the boundary between hazard zones might need to be adjusted.
 For debris that is cleaned up after a landslide happens, or for former houses that did not appear on any of the air photos, the mapping cannot always detect where landslides might have occurred.
 That means the mapping also needs to be supported by good historical records, including property owner reporting, if applicable and available.